 For this review, as with almost all reviews on my website, I have mainly relied on information on their website.
 What I am looking at is how the information is presented, how good it looks, how beautiful their language and especially at the information not presented.
 It is my experience that the more lofty info is presented, the more such a site wants to cover up or hide.
 For me this is the ultimate red flag.

-World Ventures is the epitome of my philosophy, bringing you joy, faith and fullfillment.
+World Vultures is the epitome of my philosophy, bringing you joy, faith and fulfillment.
 Especially to the younger and more believing audience that is.
-I can only hope that, before signing-up for this program, you will read this review and realise that the shortcomings I have shown you above, will make you think twice.
+I can only hope that, before signing-up for this program, you will read this review and realize that the shortcomings I have shown you above, will make you think twice.

 By the way, there are some very good scam free and reliable programs out there, that provide you with extensive training and support, so that you will have a real chance at becoming a successful internet entrepreneur.
 One of such platforms, and maybe the best in the world, is named Wealthy Affiliate, established in 2005.
 If interested, you can read my full review here.